digitcrusher/Skakun/doc/core/tty/stateful.md

 The table of the current terminal's capabilities, i.e. it contains an entry for every text and screen attribute.
-Color caps are `'true_color'`, `'ansi'` or `false`, everything else is `true` or `false`.
+Color caps are `'true_color'`, `'ansi'` or `false`; `clipboard` is `'remote'`, `'local'` or `false`; everything else is `true` or `false`.
 You may modify this table and call `load_functions`, if the automatic capability detection contraption fails and Skakun, for example, doesn't display colors or undercurls.
 You may and *should* also use this table to vary the behaviour of your code to provide the most suitable visuals, if you are a plugin developer or just a tinkerer.

 ## Screen contents and cursor movement